jreisinger/docs/data/blog/2022-05-19-my-infosec-career-evaluation.md

 * ✅ network with others (interact on Twitter, go to conferences, ...)
 * 🚫 respond to Call for Papers (CFP)
 * ✅ professionalism
    * dependability
-    * wardrobe
    * speak concisely
    * tighten up you writing
    * learn to present
 * ✅ understand the business
 * ✅ have a passion
 * ✅ you’re in your 30’s, 40’s, or 50’s, and things are looking good :-)
 * 🤏 financial knowledge
-* 🤏 management experience (people not only projects)
+* ✅ management experience (managing people not only projects)
 * 🤏 extensive network (know a good percentage of the major players in infosec and business)
 * 🤏 dress/etiquette :-)
 * ✅ advanced education